 The City of Amsterdam aims to increase protein consumption to 60% plant-based by 2030, up from 42% in 2024.
 With this target, Amsterdam seeks to reduce its Scope 3 greenhouse gas emissions as part of its ambition to become climate neutral.

 The result is a municipal protein transition policy menu to achieve this goal.
 Through literature review and expert interviews, we explored examples from around the world and elaborated on those most suitable for Amsterdam.
-The report includes, among other things, a longlist of 75 policy options and recommendations across five themes, selected in consultation with the City of Amsterdam.
-The themes, and one example per theme, are:
+The report includes, among other things, a longlist of 75 policy options.
+The longlist was shortlisted and categorised through an assessment of potential climate mitigation impact; implementation cost; and likelihood of influencing behaviour or action, as well as through client workshops.

-• Leverage the power of sustainable public procurement: Amsterdam can use its extensive experience in sustainable procurement to effectively support semi-public institutions and the covenant ‘Together we eat Amsterdam healthy, sustainable and fair’.
+Besides this, we recommend Amsterdam to continue to leverage the power of sustainable public procurement: Amsterdam can use its extensive experience in sustainable procurement to effectively support semi-public institutions and the covenant ‘Together we eat Amsterdam healthy, sustainable and fair’.

 The report can be downloaded on this page.
 The longlist is available at CE Delft upon request.